bgoonz/gists-revamp/by-extension/markdown/py-resource-list.md

 - [Pygame](http://www.pygame.org/news.html) - Pygame is a set of Python modules designed for writing games.
 - [Cocos2d](http://cocos2d.org/) - cocos2d is a framework for building 2D games, demos, and other graphical/interactive applications.
 It is based on pyglet.
 - [PySDL2](http://pysdl2.readthedocs.org/) - A ctypes based wrapper for the SDL2 library.
-- [Panda3D](https://www.panda3d.org/) - 3D game engine developed by Disney and maintained by Carnegie Mellon’s Entertainment Technology Center.
+- [Panda3D](https://www.panda3d.org/) - 3D game engine developed by Disney and maintained by Carnegie Mellon's Entertainment Technology Center.
 Written in C++, completely wrapped in Python.
 - [PyOgre](http://www.ogre3d.org/tikiwiki/PyOgre) - Python bindings for the Ogre 3D render engine, can be used for games, simulations, anything 3D.
-- [PyOpenGL](http://pyopengl.sourceforge.net/) - Python ctypes bindings for OpenGL and it’s related APIs.
+- [PyOpenGL](http://pyopengl.sourceforge.net/) - Python ctypes bindings for OpenGL and it's related APIs.
 - [PySFML](http://www.python-sfml.org/) - Python bindings for [SFML](http://www.sfml-dev.org/)
 - [RenPy](http://www.renpy.org/) - A Visual Novel engine.